Your session has timed out

 The second one doesn’t show enough to hold the hiring manager’s eye, which means your resume will be relegated to the “pass” pile.

-Pro Tip: Personalize your painter resume example by dropping the painting company’s name into your resume summary or objective.
+Pro Tip: Personalize your painter CV / resume example by dropping the painting company’s name into your resume summary or objective.

 "If It Matters, We're on It."
 That’s not only Valspar Paint’s slogan - it’s what the hiring manager is thinking as they sift through that stack of painter resumes.
 One of those is yours.